yangyangangela/determine_cascade_sizes/cascade_model/readme.txt

   tgencap: total power capacity of all generators (in MW)

-  init_mpc: initial matpower struct before any bugs fixed
+  init_mpc: initial matpower struct before fixing bugs (see the comments in the file check_data.m for details)

 OtherInfo: a struct variable with the following fields providing other information on the simulation set up: